 Lorna is a London-based artist who holds a BA and MA in Fine Art (2020) from Central Saint Martins.

-Drawing on Thoreou’s call in Walden (1854) for presence and reflection, Lorna attempts to reimagine ideas of the Sublime, opening a space for slowness, attention and mindful presence, in which perception unfolds through sensation.
+Influenced by diverse ideas from Kantian notions of the Sublime and its echoes throughout 19th-century Romanticism in painting and literature, to Thoreau’s call in Walden for presence and reflection, Lorna attempts to reimagine ideas of the Sublime, opening a space for slowness, attention, and mindful presence, in which perception unfolds through sensation.